zhengshou/AutoLoc/README.md

 If you are willing to extract features by yourself, note that for experiments on AN v1.2, please refer to https://github.com/wanglimin/UntrimmedNet/issues/16 to find UntrimmedNet pre-trained model on train set.
 Models released here http://mmlab.siat.ac.cn/untrimmednet_model/ were trained on train+val set.

 Alternatively, we release our extracted features for public downloading.
+We follow UntrimmedNet to extract feature every 15 frames.

 TH'14: [OneDrive](https://1drv.ms/u/s!ArlzSZKcWKazgogA3Vr1Yacs8i9QTA), [BaiduCloud To-do](); AN v1.2: [OneDrive](), [BaiduCloud To-do]()